What is it?

 The exact causes of bowel cancer are not known, but risk appears to be associated with genetic, dietary, and lifestyle factors.
 Those with a personal or family history of bowel cancer or polyps are at a higher risk, as are those with ulcerative colitis, inflammatory bowel disease, and immunodeficiency disorders.
 A very rare inherited disease, called Familial Adenomatous Polyposis (FAP), causes benign polyps to develop early in life and cancer develops in almost all affected persons unless the colon is removed.
 Another genetic condition called Hereditary Non-polyposis Colorectal Cancer (HNPCC) accounts for around 2-5% of cases of bowel cancer.
 Polyps develop at a younger age and at a greater frequency than in individuals who do not have the disease, but not in such large numbers as FAP.

 The risk of bowel cancer increases with age and with the occurrence of cancers in other parts of the body.
-High fat and meat diets are risk factors, especially when combined with minimal fruit, vegetable, and fibre intake.
+High fat and high meat diets are risk factors, especially when combined with minimal fruit, vegetable, and fibre intake.
 Lifestyle risk factors include cigarette smoking, obesity, and a sedentary lifestyle.